powsybl/powsybl-iidm4cpp/examples/example2/README.md

 --   program_options
 --   system
 --   unit_test_framework
+-- Looking for pthread.h
+-- Looking for pthread.h - found
+-- Looking for pthread_create
+-- Looking for pthread_create - not found
+-- Looking for pthread_create in pthreads
+-- Looking for pthread_create in pthreads - not found
+-- Looking for pthread_create in pthread
+-- Looking for pthread_create in pthread - found
+-- Found Threads: TRUE
 -- Configuring done
 -- Generating done
 -- Build files have been written to: /home/user/powsybl-iidm4cpp/examples/example2/build